kubernetes-sigs/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

 metadata:
   name: my-application
 spec:
+  # KRO uses this simple schema to create your CRD schema and apply it
-  # This becomes your CRD schema - defines what users can provide in their instances
+  # The schema defines what users can provide when they instantiate the RG (create an instance).
   schema:
     apiVersion: v1alpha1
     kind: Application